 Many sufferers don’t notice bruxism until pointed out by a family member or partner, making it difficult to pick up on symptoms.
 Early signs can include soreness, a tight jaw, pain in the mouth and cheeks, headaches and tension.

 At Pitt St Dental Centre, our experienced sleep dentistry team can manage bruxism.
 We create customised devices, mouth guards and splints that provide relief and comfort throughout the night.
 Simple to use and comfortable, our mouth guards and splints give your teeth, gums and jaw time to heal and reduce unwanted wear.

 Focused on eliminating teeth grinding and clenching habits, most patients find that mouthguards and splints dramatically increase their quality of sleep and relieve associated pain and discomfort.

 Injectable Muscle Relaxants

 Used to treat bruxism, we offer injectable muscle relaxants to relieve tension in the jaw and mouth.
-Our experienced dentists are highly trained and specialised in facial muscles, boasting a comprehensive understanding of how to properly use injectables for pain and bruxism relief.
+Our experienced dentists are highly trained in facial muscles, boasting a comprehensive understanding of how to properly use injectables for pain and bruxism relief.